What is an Illness Exam?

 RSV, the flu, strep throat, and mono are not extraordinarily dangerous in healthy individuals, but in the immunocompromised, infants, and the elderly, the conditions can be deadly.
 In addition, HIV can lead to AIDS if left untreated.
 If you believe you may have been exposed to HIV, it is important that you undergo testing as soon as possible.

-What to Expect during a bacteria or viral test
+What to Expect during an illness test

 After a brief examination and medical history review, our physicians will perform an illness test.
 There are two different forms of illness testing to determine the cause of your condition: swabbing the throat or mucus membranes, and blood draw.
 Both conclusively determine diagnosis in as little as minutes in our onsite laboratory.
 For the flu, RSV, and strep, a swab of the mucus membranes in the nose or throat will produce enough of a sample for a diagnosis.
 For HIV and mono, a blood sample is most typically the chosen test method.
 Our laboratory is equipped with comprehensive, advanced digital technology, often able to produce results within minutes, assisting us in expediting your treatment.